 Set Camera: If a Cinema 4D scene contains cameras other than the default camera, click this button and select the camera.

 Set Take: This option is enabled if your c4d file contains takes.
-You can create a number of takes of your scene and make changes to any parameter in a take.
+You can create multiple takes of your scene and modify any parameter in a take.
 If the current renderer does not support take selections, the main take is used.

 Multi-Pass (Linear Workflow)